Which of the following business units can issue shares?

 This means that they can raise capital through the issue of shares privately but not publicly.
 To do this, they do not need to meet the requirements of the Security and Exchange Commission, but rather, the members of the company (minimum of 2, and maximum of 50), only need to agree on selling the shares to new members.

-Which of the following is not characteristics of a perfect competition? ...
+Which of the following is not a function of the money market? ...